smithy-lang/smithy-rs/design/src/rfcs/rfc0031_providing_fallback_credentials_on_timeout.md

 Assumption
 ----------

-This RFC is concerned only with external timeout, as the cost of designing APIs poorly is much higher than that for internal timeout.
+This RFC is concerned only with external timeouts, as the cost of poor API design is much higher than in this case than for internal timeouts.
 The former will affect a public trait implemented by all credentials providers whereas the latter can be handled locally by individual credentials providers without affecting one another.

 Problem
 -------